Cost of Living in Alabama

 Now that we’ve covered the everyday costs of living, let’s take a look at the costs of some of Alabama’s greatest attractions.

-• Adult tickets to the U.S. Space and & Rocket Center: $30
+• Adult tickets to the U.S. Space and & Rocket Center in Huntsville, AL: $30

-Alabama’s collection of beautiful woodlands and gulf shores certainly doesn’t cost anything to visit; it’s one of those unique states where individuals can hike the Appalachian trail and enjoy sandy coastal beaches within the same day.
+Alabama’s collection of beautiful woodlands and gulf shores certainly doesn’t cost anything to visit; it’s one of those unique states where individuals can hike in the morning and enjoy sandy coastal beaches in the afternoon.

-The state of Alabama is also rife with historic attractions, from the U.S. Space & Rocket Center to the USS Alabama Battleship Memorial Park.
+The state of Alabama is also rife with historic and educational attractions, from the U.S. Space & Rocket Center to the USS Alabama Battleship Memorial Park.

 However, the one defining feature of Alabama is football.